joepegler/cription/README.md

-cription
+Cription
 ========

-Javascript Aes encryption library
+Javascript AES encryption library

 A helper library based on the excellent implementation of the AES block cipher: http://point-at-infinity.org/jsaes/